 Copenhagen Fashion Week (CPHFW) takes place 28th – 31st January 2020.
 While the autumn-winter season can feel heavier than the sun-soaked spring-summer season, there are plenty of exciting runway shows and events taking place that make this season a special one.

 Now that CPHFW is the only major international fashion week in the Nordics, there are more designers from the overall region than ever before.
 This season sees debut shows from fashion darlings such as Selam Fessahaye (Sweden) and Michael Olestad (Norway), among many others.
-For those who love Scandinavian fashion, this season promises to be an exciting one.
+For those who love Scandinavian design and fashion, this season promises to be an exciting one.

 Here are the designers to know for Copenhagen Fashion Week autumn-winter 2020:

 Swedish-Eritrean designer and stylish Selam Fessahaye’s debut collection in August 2018, and her second collection the following season, sent Stockholm’s fashion scene into a tizzy.
 Her virtuosic work is ethereal, poetic, and bold.
 This is her first show at Copenhagen Fashion Week and it’s at the top of our list of must-see collections.

 Cool-kid brand Wood Wood is back after taking a few seasons off fashion week, and we’re looking forward to seeing what they show on the runway.
 Their menswear and womenswear is on-trend athleisure and daily wear that falls somewhere between hypbeast and normcore.
 Their collaborations, including their shoes, are extremely popular in Copenhagen and beyond.